 The construction project will also mean the 20-month closure of a portion of Woodmont Avenue, between Bethesda Avenue and Miller Avenue.
 The Woodmont closure is expected 60 days following the groundbreaking, though the Capital Crescent Trail will remain open throughout construction.

 The delays gave officials extra time to prepare for the closure of the two surface lots, Hartman said.
 More than 100 long-term spaces in the Bethesda-Elm garage have been converted to short-term spots, and officials have met with all local businesses about parking options for their employees, according to Hartman.
 “Many long term parkers have already made arrangements to park elsewhere in Bethesda or are taking transit,” Hartman wrote.
 “The upper floors of the garage are pretty empty now during the day.”

-In addition, a new car counting system is up and running outside the Bethesda-Elm garage, the Bethesda Circulator is boasting expanded hours and rush hour service, and officials are working with Bethesda Row management company Federal Realty to expand valet parking.
+In addition, a is up and running outside the Bethesda-Elm garage, the Bethesda Circulator is boasting expanded hours and rush hour service, and officials are working with Bethesda Row management company Federal Realty to expand valet parking.

 But many residents and local businesses are dreading the looming parking crunch on Bethesda Row, where spots are notoriously scarce.

-Lee Fleishman, a manager at Bethesda Bagels on Bethesda Avenue, told Patch in January the closure would be tough on employees getting to and from work and on their parking patrons.
+Lee Fleishman, a manager at on Bethesda Avenue, told Patch in January the closure would be tough on employees getting to and from work and on their parking patrons.